PowerGridModel/power-grid-model-io/docs/index.md

 ```

 Power Grid Model IO is a tool to convert grid data to and from the native data format of [power-grid-model](https://github.com/PowerGridModel/power-grid-model).
-Currently, conversions from Vision excel exports is possible.
-Pandapower conversions are under development.
+Currently, conversions from Vision excel exports and Pandapower are possible.

+Some formats may be similar to the format used by [power-grid-model](https://github.com/PowerGridModel/power-grid-model), but use a different underlying data structure.
+While we do not formally support those formats, you may find examples in this documentation for some of them.

 ## Install from PyPI